Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1942:

-Most of the crew went in two lifeboats, while the captain, 3rd mate and a Norwegian gunner were seen struggling with a 3rd lifeboat from the bridge, but before they succeeded in lowering it the ship broke in two and sank, 59N 21W, 5 mins after the torpedo had detonated.
+Most of the crew went in two lifeboats, while the captain, the 3rd mate and a Norwegian gunner were seen struggling with a 3rd lifeboat from the bridge, but before they succeeded in lowering it the ship broke in two and sank, 59N 21W, 5 minutes after the torpedo had detonated.

 One of the lifeboats with 33 men in it was later lost.
 The other also had problems in the bad weather.
 It kept taking in water and the 8 men in it struggled to keep it going for 3 days, until it capsized on Jan.
 1-1943.
 All 8 managed to get into it again, but 7 of them had simply lost their desire to go on, and 1st Mate Otto Andreas Jacobsen and 2 crew died that same day, standing upright in the boat.
 7 more days went by, with the boat continuously taking in water and it turned over yet again.
 The 5 remaining men again managed to straighten it out, but that night 4 of them died, leaving Ole Næss alone in the boat.
 He managed to "bury" the dead in the sea, but it had all been too much for him and he jumped overboard.
 A wave immediately washed him back into the boat.
 He drank large amounts of seawater in an attempt to end his life, but that didn't succeed either.

 On Jan.
-11-1943 he was spotted about 500 n. miles west of Scotland by the American fruit carrier Steemac**.
+11-1943, he was spotted about 500 n. miles west of Scotland by the American fruit carrier Steemac**.
 He was unconscious in the boat, and couldn't be straightened out so he was lifted in a sitting position onto Steemac, where the doctor on board gave him the best care possible, until he could be taken to the hospital in Ards District, County Down on Jan.
 13, suffering from severe shock and salt water sores.
-There, he was nursed back to health again, though his legs for a long time were threatened by gangrene, but he was spared from amputation.
+There, he was nursed back to health again, though his legs were for a long time threatened by gangrene, but he was spared from amputation.
 He was 20 years old.
 40 of his shipmates had died.

 Crew List: